4ppleSA0CE/7-DOF-Arm/README.md

 ## Features

-- **Drag-to-retarget:** move the green sphere anywhere in the workspace and the arm plans a fresh move and executes it to a complete stop
+- **Drag-to-retarget:** Move the green sphere to any point in the workspace.
+The arm then plans a new move and executes it to a complete stop.
-- **Obstacle avoidance in the null space:** the arm *plans* a posture that clears the red sphere rather than being shoved off course by a reactive force
+- **Obstacle avoidance in the null space:** The arm plans a posture that clears the red sphere.
+It does not use a reactive force that deflects the arm from its path.
-- **Redundancy demo:** toggle it on and the elbow sweeps its self-motion manifold while the tool stays pinned on the target
+- **Redundancy demo:** Switch the demo on.
+The elbow then sweeps its self-motion manifold, and the tool stays on the target.
-- **Teach-pendant speed override:** at 25% every planned move runs at a quarter speed, limits and all
+- **Teach-pendant speed override:** At 25%, each planned move runs at a quarter of its speed.
+The limits scale by the same factor.
-- **Continuous joints handled properly:** joints 1/3/5/7 have no mechanical stop, so displacements are measured on the circle and moves take the short way round
+- **Correct treatment of continuous joints:** Joints 1, 3, 5 and 7 have no
+  mechanical stop.
+Thus the controller measures displacements on the circle, and each move goes in the shorter direction.
-- **Everything tunable at startup:** one YAML file for limits, gains, IK settings and alerting thresholds, validated on load
+- **All tunable values at startup:** One YAML file holds the limits, the gains, the IK settings and the alert thresholds.
+The server validates the file at startup.

 ## Tech stack